 Amy used the semicolon symbol as a way to honor her father who died from suicide and as a way to help others dealing with depression and mental illness find hope.

-To date, 2017 has brought two high-profile suicides.
-Chris Cornell, one of the original creators of the rock genre “Seattle Grunge” and front-man for the iconic band Soundgarden, as well as Audioslave.
-At Cornell’s funeral in May, the lead vocalist for the rock band Linkin Park, Chester Bennington, said a few words.
+The year 2017 witnessed two high-profile suicides.
+Chris Cornell was the first, and one of the original creators of the rock genre “Seattle Grunge” and front-man for the iconic band Soundgarden, as well as Audioslave.
+At Cornell’s funeral in May, the lead vocalist for the rock band Linkin Park, Chester Bennington, said a few words…

 “My name is Chester.
 I had the great privilege of being a friend of Chris and invited to be a member of his family,” Bennington told the mourners at Hollywood Forever Cemetery.
 Just two months later, in July, Bennington took his own life at his home in Los Angeles.

-Mental illness and suicide have become such a part of the zeitgeist that the video-on-demand service Netflix produced a somewhat controversial series this year called “13 Reasons Why.”
+Mental illness and suicide have become such a part of the zeitgeist that the video-on-demand service Netflix produced a somewhat controversial series in 2017 called “13 Reasons Why.”

 The Statistics of Suicide

 Emory University in Atlanta, Georgia puts into perspective the disconcerting statistics on suicide.
 These include some of the following:

 - Every year 34,598 people die from suicide, an average of 94 people a day

 - Across all age groups, suicide is the 11th leading cause of preventable death